-I am currently in my third year of the PhD program in Linguistics at Stanford University.
+I am currently in my fourth year of the PhD program in Linguistics at Stanford University.
 I am a sociolinguist primarily, with a strong interest in ethnic and world varieties of English.
 At Stanford, my current faculty research directors are Penny Eckert, Rob Podesva, and John Rickford.

 Thanks a lot for visiting my site, and please don't hesitate to send me an email to discuss my research or linguistics in general.